 // set stage var stage = anychart.graphics.create("container"); // set chart_1 var chart_1 = anychart.column(data_1); // chart size and position chart_1.bounds(0, 0, "50%", "70%"); // set chart_2 var chart_2 = anychart.column(data_2); // chart size and position chart_2.bounds("50%", 0, "50%", "70%"); // draw charts chart_1.container(stage); chart_1.draw(); chart_2.container(stage); chart_2.draw();

 There are two ways of using bounds.
-If you define them in percent, your charts will resize each time the window they are opened in is resized.
+If you define them as a percentage, your charts will resize each time the window they are opened in is resized.
 If you define bounds in pixels, the charts will not change their dimensions along with the resized window.
 Let's see what we'll get if we define bounds in pixels:

 Explore the code in the playground to understand the difference.